By Christina Ligi, News and Media Studies major, Class of 2019

 During the morning lecture, Orenstein talked to students about the ethical challenges and FAA regulations of drone journalism.

-One student who attended this event, Isaac Percastegui, freshman journalism major from Austin, Texas, found this event to be one of the amazing opportunities TCU provides to its students.
+One student who attended this event, Isaac Percastegui, a first-year journalism major from Austin, Texas, found this event to be one of the amazing opportunities TCU provides to its students.

 “It was very eye-opening.
 It’s a lot more than just flying a drone.
 There’s a lot that goes into thinking about what to cover, how to cover it,” said Percastegui.